Know where you stand today

-For 2014, the out of pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code.
-The Small Group, Large Group and Self-funded maximum out-of-pocket limits can’t exceed $6,450 for single coverage and $12,900 for family coverage.
-For future years, the 2014 limits are increased by the premium adjustment percentage - the percentage increase in the average per capita premium for health insurance coverage.
+For 2014, the out-of-pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high-deductible health plans under IRS Code and were $6,450 for single coverage and $12,900 for family coverage.
+For future years, the 2014 limits are increased by the premium adjustment percentage—the percentage increase in the average per capita premium for health insurance coverage.
 These limits impact individual, small group and large group new business in 2014 and existing non-grandfathered business.
 For the current information on the annual maximum out-of-pocket limit, check here: https://www.healthcare.gov/glossary/out-of-pocket-maximum-limit/ (link opens in new window)

 Wellness programs — 2014

-The law permits employers to offer employee rewards of up to 30% of the cost of coverage for participating in a wellness program and meeting certain health-related standards.
+The law permits employers to offer employee rewards of up to 30 percent of the cost of coverage for participating in a wellness program and meeting certain health-related standards.

 Transitional reinsurance program — 2014

-A transitional reinsurance program will be established for the individual market and funded by individual and group health plan assessments (totalling $25 billion between 2014 – 2016).
+A transitional reinsurance program will be established for the individual market and funded by individual and group health plan assessments (totaling $25 billion between 2014 – 2016).
 This program will provide payments to plans in the individual market that cover high-risk individuals.

 Pre-existing conditions — 2014